The Paperback Edition…

 I walked over to the official registration table…and offered a friendly hello to…leaning in to read her name tag…squinting a little…ahhh…Pat Duncan (Stokes) it said…

 Who was Pat Duncan (Stokes)?
 Yes!
 Now I remembered…she was a Homecoming queen candidate when we both were seniors and she had married Jerry Stokes…her steady boyfriend all thru high school.

 “Hi, Samantha Jones.
 Glad you could make this one!” she said cheerfully.

 I was so surprised.
 For a short minute, I thought…had I not changed?
 Did I really look like I had in high school?
-And then seeing the surprised look on my face, Pat pointed to the “THEN & NOW’ board.
+And then seeing the surprised look on my face, Pat grinned and pointed to the “THEN & NOW’ board.